Is real estate for me?

 2. Make a commitment to the industry

-After you've done the initial course work, do some further thinking and reflection and make sure that you want to invest financially in obtaining the Certificate of Registration to make a career in real estate.
+After you have done the initial course work, do some further thinking, then reflect and make sure that you want to invest financially in obtaining the Certificate of Registration to make a career in real estate.

 3. Complete a statement of attainment